LeighAllenDev/RocktoSpock/README.md

 * The ability to change the score limit to give users more flexibility rather than a fixed limit of 10.
 For example some users may only want to play 10 rounds, or score a total of 5.

 ## Testing Phase
+There has been extensive testing to this site and it has not been built without it's challenges.

 ## Deployment